-If you’re an author or a publisher and would like your forthcoming book mentioned in feature roundups, drop us a line at [email protected].
+If you’re an author or a publisher with a forthcoming book, drop us a line at [email protected].
 Please use the subject line “new book.”

 Buy it here.